VRM21-Studios/VRM21-CPU-RISC-V-Series/README.md

 This repository is part of the broader **VRM21 RTL development ecosystem**.

-The CPU series is intended to serve as a processing/control element for future hardware systems, including systems that integrate custom DSP and accelerator modules.
+The CPU series provides a programmable control and processing layer for future systems integrating custom hardware accelerators and DSP components.

 The surrounding VRM21 RTL ecosystem includes reusable hardware blocks such as: